Saving Ourselves Mini-Grant FAQ

 What is the time frame to complete a grant project?

-All mini grant projects must be completed within the grant period (June - Sept 2023).
+All mini-grant projects must be completed within the grant period (November - December 2024).

 What if we don’t spend all the funds or cannot complete the project on time?